johnnycistudent/dogdeal/README.md

 # Full-Stack Frameworks Milestone Project

 Welcome to my Full-Stack Frameworks Milestone Project which I have entitled "DogDeal".
-The purpose of this project is to create an interactive database of recipes that allows users to create, read, update and delete (CRUD) recipes.
-Recipe Book can be used for general browsing by non-registered users or users can register and create an individual account to avail fully of all the features of the website.
+I have chosen to take a different approach then the one suggested in the brief and have built a website in which users can buy man's best friend - Dogs.
+The purpose of this project is to build an app that allows users to browse, purchase and request a dog or dogs of their choosing.

-DogDeal can be accessed here: []()
+DogDeal can be accessed here: [https://dog-deal-app.herokuapp.com](https://dog-deal-app.herokuapp.com)

+**Disclaimer - I realise dogs are not a commodity that should be traded or purchased like any other product but for the purposes of a college project they make a nice subject matter**

 ## UX

 #### Strategy
 *WHY does this site exist?
 And for who?
 (Target Audience) Detail goal of creator/user.*
-The idea behind this website is ....
+The idea behind this website is to create a one stop shop for purchasing dogs online.
+It can also be used to request a breed of dog you can't find anywhere else.
+Simply place a Request a Dog ad onto the site and the admin can get back to you in the comments below the your ad.

 #### Scope
 *WHAT are we doing?
 Outline features and functions that help achieve goals from Strategy.*

 ###### Functional requirements
-The most basic requirements for this project are....
+The most basic requirements for this project are to have advertisements that are attractive to the user and easy to read and to have a user registration system that allows users to sign in in order to make purchases or requests.

 The site should be responsive and work on all browsers.

 ###### Content requirements
 The content requirements for the functions proposed above would be as follows:
+  - A table to display the advertisements, both sale and wanted
+  - A display page for each advertisement
+  - Add a Request a Dog form
+  - User search query box
+  - Registration/Login form
+  - User Profile
-  -
+  - Log Out button
-  -
+  - User Password change
-  -
+  - Shopping Cart
-  -
+  - Checkout

 #### Structure
 *HOW - How much content is there, how is it organised, how is it prioritised, interaction design and architecture*

 The information architecture of the...